SachinVekariya/Covid-19-Robot/README.md

 ### Step 4 -->> Driving Package Setup

 $ cd Bot_Setup \
-$ bash packages.sh \
+$ bash packages.sh

 ### Step 5 -->> Working with Arduino

 If you not installed Arduino IDE in your device, then install form Ubuntu store by searching "Arduino IDE".
-Coonect arduino to your device.
+Conect arduino to your device.

 Provide the permission to arduino. \
-$ sudo chmod 666 /dev/ttyACM     press Tab key two times to autocomplete and you will get port name similar "ACM0"
+$ sudo chmod 666 /dev/ttyACM \
+press Tab key two times to autocomplete and you will get port name similar "ACM0"

 Open the Arduino IDE and select the Port and Board in Tools in Menubar. \
 Then open the arduino file situate at "catkin_ws/src/driving/arduino_driving_cytron.ino" and make some changes according to pin connections to the arduino and then Upload code by pressing "CTRL+U".